remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/ssh.md

 SSH is built on top of TCP.

+SSH protocol is designed with _multiplexing_ in mind.

 ~~~admonish hint title="SSH across multiple OSI layers"
 SSH spans across layers 5, 6 and 7.
 ~~~